 The numbers may say baby eczema is common, but the condition can feel so isolating.
 Parents and caregivers surveyed by the NEA reported they often feel embarrassed about their child’s appearance, and experience feelings of frustration, helplessness, sadness, and guilt.
 Mama, I’m with you because I’ve experienced all the feels.

-What baby eczema looks like
+What does baby eczema look like?

 I was perhaps the opposite of a concerned first-time mama who calls the pediatrician for everything when it first came to our little nugget’s skin.
 At first, I thought her eczema, which was limited to her face, was baby acne and that it would clear up soon.
 After all, I had read baby acne was normal and nothing to be concerned about.
 But it progressively got worse as the days went on.